Seekatar/seekatar.github.io/_posts/2022-09-04-unloading-assemblies.md

 2. Call a method in the assembly
 3. Unload the assembly

-This is fine, my scenario was like this:
+This is fine, but my scenario is like this:

 1. Load the assembly
-2. Get an object from the assembly
+2. Get an object from the assembly into the default context
-3. Return it to let others use that object for a time
+3. Work on it in the default default context for some period of time
-4. Let them tell me when finished so that I can unload the assembly.
+4. Have the code in the default context trigger the unload

-I created a sample app for testing out `ALC`s.
-The idea is to have it load assemblies and create objects that can be called from main.
-Then after a time, I can call `Unload` to free all the assemblies.
+I created a sample console app for testing out `ALC`s.
+The idea was to have it load assemblies and create objects that can be used in `main`.
+Then after a time, I can call `Unload` on the context to free all the assemblies.
+Note that calling `AssemblyLoadContext.Unload` just starts the unload process.
+It may take some time and garbage collection cycles to actually unload it and its assemblies.

 Getting the object out is no problem.
 Making sure there are no references to it was a bit tricky.
-First I was using top-level statements for `Program.cs`, which I found that even if variables are scoped with braces, they never get garbage collected.
+First, I was using top-level statements for `Program.cs`, which I found that even if variables are scoped with braces, they never get garbage collected.
 I switched to using a class and static `Main`, but that had the same issue.
 Calling a method, however, did allow a variable to get collected when it was out of scope.
-This was critical since a variable created by the context doesn't get garbage collected, the context can never be unloaded.
+This was critical since if a variable created by the context doesn't get garbage collected, the context will never be unloaded.

-> In the sample I have a `DestructorTest` class I create in the switch statement, and within a method, and only the one in the method gets collected.
-I have some research to do on that topic.
+> To demonstrate variables in `Main` not going away, the sample has a `DestructorTest` class that is created in `Main`'s switch statement, and within a method.
+Only the one created in the method gets collected.
+(I have some research to do on that topic.)

 ## The Solution: AssemblyManager

-Working with `ALC`s is pretty easy.
+Working with an `ALC` is pretty easy.
 It has methods to load assemblies in various ways, and unload it.
 For example:

 ```csharp
 context.LoadFromAssemblyPath(fileName);